Andries Noppert

-Andries Noppert (born 7 April 1994) is a Dutch professional footballer who plays as a goalkeeper for Eredivisie club Heerenveen and the Netherlands national team.
+Andries Noppert (born 7 April 1994) is a Dutch professional footballer who plays as a goalkeeper for Eredivisie club Heerenveen.

 Club career

 NAC Breda

 Trained through the youth ranks of Heerenveen, Noppert made his professional debut in 2014 for NAC Breda.

 Foggia

 In January 2018, he was signed by Italian club Foggia.
 After traveling by car from the Netherlands to Italy, his car was stolen by the Foggian Mafia.
 He made his debut for the club on 28 April, in a 3–1 loss to Cittadella.
-Three months later, the goalkeeper stopped a penalty in the game against Carpi, which ended with a score of 2-0 for Foggia.
+Three months later, the goalkeeper stopped a penalty in a 2–0 win over Carpi.
 Over the course of a season and a half, he played 8 matches in Serie B. During his stay in Italy Noppert received the nickname Il Grattacielo ("The Skyscraper" in Italian) from the country's media due to his height.

 Dordrecht

 On 12 September 2019, Noppert signed with Dordrecht.
-After leaving the club he considered joining the police.
+After leaving the club, he considered joining the police.